 - Try coating rum balls in cocoa powder, finely chopped coconut or finely

-This recipe is a great starting point, but is easy to change up to match your tastes.
+This recipe is a great starting point, and it is easy to adapt to match your tastes.

 For instance, sub in gingersnaps, grahams crackers or another crunchy cookie for the vanilla wafers.
 That is a simple way to quickly change the flavor profile.

 You can also change up the nut and alcohol options.
-Try making a version with bourbon and pecans for a southern inspired treat.
+Try making pecan bourbon balls for a southern inspired treat.

 Or use amoretti cookies and amaretto for a big almond punch.
 Maybe do a raspberry liqueur with almonds and dip them in dark chocolate.